kevinAlbs/specifications/source/change-streams/change-streams.rst

 Response Format
 ---------------

-If the aggregation with ``$changeStream`` specified completes successfully, the resultant stream will deliver documents in the following format:
+If an aggregate command with a ``$changeStream`` stage completes successfully, the response contains documents with the following structure:

 .. code:: typescript

-  {
+  class ChangeStreamDocument {
     /**
      * The id functions as an opaque token for use when resuming an interrupted
      * change stream.